jonikanerva/psstore/readme.md

 ## Code Style

-Use Prettier for style, ESlint for JS linting, and Stylelint for CSS liting.
+Use Prettier for style, ESlint for JS linting, and Stylelint for CSS linting.
 Run them manually from CLI:

 ```bash
 # format code/styles